Get your home holiday-ready 🎄 SEE ALL IDEAS

 In comparison, wheeled snow blowers are easier to turn, as tracked models won’t pivot.
 Wheel sizes for single-stage snow blowers range from 6 to 8 inches.
 Larger wheels perform better in deeper snow, but smaller wheels are easier to maneuver.
 Additionally, wheeled models are generally faster than tracked models.
 That said, some higher-end tracked snow blowers offer faster speed and turn-on-a-dime technology that makes them comparable in speed and maneuverability to wheeled models.

-The type of terrain will also have an impact on which of these options is best for different users.
+The type of terrain also impacts which of these options is best for different users.
 Paved surfaces, such as driveways and sidewalks, are best suited for wheeled snow blowers.
 Tracked snow blowers are better suited for unpaved surfaces.
-Grade also has a significant impact; steep driveways require a snow blower with good traction and enough power to pull it up a snow-covered slope.
+Grade also has a significant impact, as steep driveways require a snow blower with good traction and enough power to pull it up a snow-covered slope.

 Additional Features